kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 Add support to user-defined profiles being loaded from `ConfigMap` objects.
 The unstructured nature of this object type removes the potential tight coupling with OCI and downstream components, and the impact in case the seccomp profile format was to change in the future.

 Users will be able to create profiles in `ConfigMap` objects and refer to them as `configmap/<profile-name>`.
-The `ConfigMap` objects will have to be placed in the same namespace as where the Pod wills reside.
+Note that the `ConfigMap` objects will have to be placed in the same namespace as where the Pods will reside.
 Reusable cross namespaces user-defined profiles will not be supported at this point.

-The profile definition would be passed to the CRI as a serialised json object inside an dockerOpt object, in the same way that it is done currently for file based profiles, removing the need of files being saved and synchronised across nodes.
+The profile definition would be passed to the CRI as a serialised json object inside a dockerOpt object, in the same way that it is done currently for file based profiles, removing the need of files being saved and synchronised across nodes.

 ```
 jsonSeccomp, _ := json.Marshal(profile.Spec)